1/2 stick salted butter, softened

 12 half-slices Lorraine Swiss Cheese

 In a heavy 12-inch skillet or fry-pan, melt down the butter and briskly combine it with the extra virgin olive oil.
-Then, over medium high heat, rapidly whisk in the chopped veggies and sauté them until they wilt and completely soften.
+Then, over medium high heat, rapidly whisk in the chopped veggies and saute them until they wilt and completely soften.

 At this point, with a slotted spoon, remove all of the veggies from the pan and set them aside momentarily.
 Now, with the heat turned back up to high, begin adding the mushrooms to the empty pan a little at a time and start stir-frying them in the residual oil until they become brown and toasty and nutty flavored.
 As the individual slices brown, continue adding more slices to the pan until all the mushrooms are done.
-Note: Be sure they are "sautéing" and not "sweating out their natural juices."
-Place too many slices in the pan initially and the 'shrooms won't sauté.
+Note: Be sure they are 'sauteing' and not 'sweating out their natural juices.'
+Place too many slices in the pan initially and the 'shrooms won't saute.

 When the mushrooms are ready, return the chopped vegetables to the pan, along with the seeded tomato, the fresh parsley, the green onions, the garlic, and all of the crawfish tails.
 Then reduce the fire to medium and completely combine all the ingredients thoroughly.
 By the way, it' okay to splash on a little of the chicken broth right about now to loosen up the stuffin' mix to a workable consistency.

 Then when the mixture in the pan takes on the appearance and texture of a creamy stuffing, transfer it from the pan to a large mixing bowl.
 At this point, immediately stir it in the sour cream and sprinkle on the seafood seasoning to taste.